 Now that I have shown you an actual example of the differences, let’s go over the construction.
-Remember it is just slightly different than the 1st set of instructions.
+Remember it is just slightly different from the 1st set of instructions.

 I still dado a groove for the top and bottom shelves first.
-Then I drill out pocket holes along the back edges of the sides. (the holes will go on the exterior side of the cabinet).
-Then, I attach the back with the screws.
+Then, I drill out pocket holes along the back edges of the sides. (the holes will go on the exterior side of the cabinet).
+Then, I attach the back with the pocket hole screws.

 The toe kick (if desired) should be cut to be approximately 4″ high and around 3″ deep.
-However, these can be altered to your likeness, or left out completely.
+However, these can be altered to your preference or left out completely.

 Set the groove just above the toe kick (4″ from the bottom).
 We will not need a groove at the top, because we will not be adding a top shelf.

-Again, drill pocket holes along the back edge of the sides and attach the back with the screws.
+Again, drill pocket holes along the back edge of the sides and attach the back with the pocket hole screws.
 Be sure to check that it is square.
-(You will notice that I am once again using the same thickness for the back).
+You will notice that I am once again using the same thickness for the back.